 The Nueces County Court will begin holding court hearings via Zoom, A link for each hearing will be sent to Advocate Advisors who will send to advocates.

 2. DFPS has been placed on travel restriction and is being encouraged to hold meetings via teleconference.
-Advocates should expect CFE team meetings, PCs, FGCs, Staffings, etc to transition to remote meetings through 5/31.
+Advocates should expect CFE team meetings, PCs, FGCs, Staffings, etc to transition to remote meetings until further notice.
 We will be in communication with any updates we hear regarding specific meetings that are already scheduled.

 Private Facebook Group

 Page for CASA of the Coastal Bend Advocates, Board and Staff to share resources and experiences.
 Request to be added to: